 2. Leverage Visual Hierarchy

 The way information is structured and presented can significantly influence how users process or focus on it.
-By employing a clear visual hierarchy, you can direct users’ attention to the most critical elements first, reducing the cognitive load significantly.
+By employing a clear visual hierarchy, you can direct users’ attention to the most critical elements first, reducing cognitive load significantly.
 Additionally, use design principles like contrast and spacing to prioritize information, reducing the amount of mental effort required for users to get accustomed to the layout of the interface.

-3. Align Design with Working Memory Constraints
+3. Align Design Strategy with Working Memory Constraints

-4. Provide Seamless Instructions
+5. Provide Seamless Instructions